csci-1301/csci-1301.github.io/labs/Char/readme.md

 - To introduce you to the `char` datatype,
 - To introduce you to the different representations of characters,
 - To exemplify how to convert between representations of characters,
-- To introduce the order on characters,
+- To introduce the order of characters,
 - (Optional) To illustrate the comparison of strings.

 # Warm Up

-Characters are represented by integers: you can read [on wikipedia](https://en.wikipedia.org/wiki/ASCII#Printable_characters) a mapping between the glyphs (i.e., space, `A`, `!`, etc.) and decimal values, to be read as "integer code", i.e., 32, 33, 34, etc.
+Characters are represented by integers: you can read [on wikipedia](https://en.wikipedia.org/wiki/ASCII#Printable_characters) a mapping between the glyphs (e.g., space, `A`, `!`, etc.) and decimal values, to be read as "integer code" (e.g., 32, 33, 34, etc.).

 In the referenced table [on wikipedia](https://en.wikipedia.org/wiki/ASCII#Printable_characters), each character's integer code is given for different [numeral systems](https://en.wikipedia.org/wiki/Radix#In_numeral_systems):